nimbletechnique/growl-glue/README.txt

 * Easy configuration of growl notifications in ~/.autotest
 * Comes bundled with sample green/red images, or you can supply your own
 * Ability to specify OS X speech options (e.g. "Oh No!", if test failure)
+* Ability to use a different OS X voice for each status
 * RSpec support
 * Test::Unit support